You must keep rabbits cool in Thailand if you want them to survive

 Keeping rabbits cool in Thailand is often nothing more than common sense.
 Just like in any hot climate, making sure your rabbit doesn’t overheat is as simple as following a quick daily routine.

 I’ve had my rabbits outside in Thailand for almost two years and all of them have done just fine.
 I am aware of the heat index every day, though, and I check the weather forecast before I leave my apartment to ensure a heatwave doesn’t suddenly arrive and surprise me.

-If you follow these quick and easy tips to keep rabbits cool, you too can have healthy rabbits kept outside in Thailand for years to come.
+If you follow these quick and easy tips on how to keep rabbits cool in Thailand or elsewhere, you too can have healthy rabbits for years to come.